wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    <a name="PythonEnv"></a>

-   ## Viraual Environment
+   ## Visual Environment

    PROTIP: The `standup.sh` file in the repo from GitHub performs the steps below automatically.
 The script can be run repeatedly.

-0. Install virtualenv.
+1. Install virtualenv.
-0. Create a simple virtual environment folder named "venv":
+1. Create a simple virtual environment folder named "venv":

    <pre><strong>virtualenv venv
    cd venv